 3. Obtain your own Party Wall Award (Agreement)

-A Party Wall is a wall shared between two properties, typically seen in a terrace house or semi detached or shared structures such as the floors between apartments.
-If your extension costs involves building or digging foundations within 3m of a party (shared) wall or other foundations, then you may require a Party Wall Agreement.
+A party wall is a wall shared between two properties, typically seen in a terrace house or semi-detached or shared structures such as the floors between apartments.
+If your extension costs involve building or digging foundations within 3 m of a party (shared) wall or other foundations, then you may require a Party Wall Agreement.
 Which may increase your extension cost.

 4. Re-use & Recycle